MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

     - Viewed template

-For access to more auditing approvals within Power Automate, enable and configure auditing in the default environment for the primary approval entities Approval, Approval Request, and Approval Response.
+For access to more auditing approvals within Power Automate, enable and configure auditing in the default environment for the primary approval entities: Approval, Approval Request, and Approval Response.
 Create, update, and delete operations are auditable events for Approval records.

 Learn more about [auditing data and user activity for security and compliance](/power-platform/admin/audit-data-user-activity) and [Microsoft Dataverse and model-driven apps activity logging](/power-platform/admin/enable-use-comprehensive-auditing).